jplusplus/check/method.en.md

 ## Openness

 _what?_<br/>
 An open Github repo is not by itself a guarantee that someone will look at your code or data.
-For each project, try to offer something to value to the community.
+For each project, we MAY try to offer something to value to the community.
 In return, we might get more eyes on our data.

 _why?_<br>
 Openness helps us detect errors and weaknesses earlier.